Vincent-Chan/CIFAR-10-Image-Classification/README.md

 4. Chang the runtime type to T4 GPU.
 5. Run all your code once, you should see the classification result.

-*Note: You may change the following lines of code by replacing 0 with an integer between 0 to 9999 (both inclusively):*
+*Note: You may change the following line of code by replacing 0 with an integer between 0 to 9999 (both inclusively):*
 ```
 image_number = 0
 ```